North Platte River: River description

 The North Platte emerges from the mountains near Casper, where it turns and flows east-southeast, along the northern edge of the Laramie Mountains onto the Great Plains.
 The North Platte flows east-southeast across the plains of eastern Wyoming, past the town of Douglas, Wyoming and through Glendo and Guernsey Reservoirs.
 It then flows past the Fort Laramie National Historic Site (the former site of Fort Laramie), where it is joined by the Laramie River.
-The North Platte is joined by Horse Creek flowing in from Wyoming near the Wyoming-Nebraska border as its last significant addition.
+The North Platte is joined by Horse Creek, flowing in from Wyoming near the Wyoming-Nebraska border as its last significant addition.
 It crosses into western Nebraska, flowing east-southeast between the cities of Scottsbluff, Nebraska and Gering, Nebraska.
 In Keith County, Nebraska, the Kingsley Dam forms Lake C.W.
 McConaughy, the largest reservoir in Nebraska and a significant irrigation and recreation facility for the region.
-Kingsley Dam, constructed in 1935 to 1941, is located on the east side of Lake McConaughy in central Keith County, Nebraska, and is the second largest hydraulic fill dam in the world.
-East of the Kingsley dam the North Platte River flows nearly parallel to the South Platte River.
-In many places they are separated by only about 5 mi (8 km) for a stretch of about 50 mi (80 km) before they join to form the Platte River just east of the city of North Platte, Nebraska.
+Kingsley Dam, constructed from 1935 to 1941, is located on the east side of Lake McConaughy in central Keith County, Nebraska, and is the second-largest hydraulic fill dam in the world.
+East of the Kingsley dam, the North Platte River flows nearly parallel to the South Platte River.
+In many places, they are separated by only about 5 mi (8 km) for a stretch of about 50 mi (80 km) before they join to form the Platte River just east of the city of North Platte, Nebraska.

 The wagon trails following the south side of the Platte/North Platte River ferried or waded in low water years across the South Platte River in several places to stay on the south side of the North Platte River where the trails were located.
 Those who later went on to Denver, Colorado followed the South Platte River trail into Colorado.
-Historically, the North Platte River used to be up to a mile wide (1.6 km) in many places as evidenced by the old streambed and written records.
-Today, by the time the North Platte reaches Paxton, Nebraska it is much smaller due to the extensive water taken from it for irrigation.
+Historically, the North Platte River used to be up to a mile wide (1.6 km) in many places, as evidenced by the old streambed and written records.
+Today, by the time the North Platte reaches Paxton, Nebraska, it is much smaller due to the extensive water taken from it for irrigation.